-Day to day management of the Common Good Funds is delegated to the Director of Finance and Resources of Renfrewshire Council.
-All the trustees for the accounts are normally elected or re-elected at local government elections.
+Day-to-day management of the Common Good Funds is delegated to the Director of Finance and Resources of Renfrewshire Council.
+All Trustees are normally elected or re-elected at local government elections.
 By-elections are held to elect new members in the event of existing members vacating their position.
 New members automatically become trustees.
+The list above does not reflect any changes following the most recent local government election on 5 May 2022.